 What Is FR Clothing?
 Your Guide to Flame-Resistant Clothing

-There are a lot of nuances and requirements when it comes to FR clothing.
+Many nuances and requirements surround FR clothing.
 Do you need flame-resistant or flame-retardant clothing?
-Maybe you’ve been told you’ll need to wear flame-resistant clothing at a new job you’re starting.
-Whatever the case, you suddenly have reason to be curious and ask — what exactly is flame-resistant clothing?
+Maybe your supervisor has told you that you’ll need to wear flame-resistant clothing at a new job you’re starting.
+Whatever the case, you suddenly have reason to be curious and ask — what is flame-resistant clothing?

 Today, we’re going to walk you through the basics.
-We’ll talk about what flame-resistant clothing is, what it’s made out of, how long it lasts, how to clean it and much more.
-By the time we’re finished here, you’ll be an expert on all things regarding flame-resistant clothing.
+We’ll talk about what flame-resistant clothing is, the materials used to make it, how long it lasts, how to clean it and much more.
+By the time you finish reading this guide, you’ll be an expert on all things regarding flame-resistant clothing.

 What Is Flame-Resistant Clothing?

-Let’s start at the beginning with a flame-resistant clothing definition.
+Let’s begin at the beginning with a flame-resistant clothing definition.
 Based on the name alone, it might be easy to assume flame-resistant clothing is entirely or even mostly fireproof.
 Is that true?

 As it turns out, not really.
 Flame-resistant clothing — often abbreviated as FR clothing — refers to any clothing items that are designed and specifically manufactured to protect wearers from potential intermittent flames and thermal exposure.

-To break this definition down further, we can look at the specific ways in which FR clothing is engineered to protect the wearer from injury due to flames.
-These clothing items will not easily catch fire, and even when they do, they are designed to self-extinguish.
-If you get exposed to a brief, intermittent flame while wearing this clothing and your clothing catches fire, it will naturally extinguish itself.
-This ability causes the wearer’s risk of burn injury to plummet and can often provide the wearer with valuable time to escape the unsafe environment.
+To break this definition down further, we can look at the specific ways in which FR clothing protects the wearer from injury due to flames.
+These clothing items will not easily catch fire, and even when they do, their design causes them to self-extinguish.
+If you get exposed to a brief, intermittent flame while wearing this clothing and your clothes catch on fire, the material will naturally put out the fire.
+This ability significantly lowers the wearer’s risk of burn injury and can often provide valuable time to escape the unsafe environment.

-These attributes work together to provide a far greater chance of escape and survival if the wearer finds themselves suddenly in the middle of a flash fire, an electric arc or some other unexpected thermal problem that has the potential to cause injury.
+These attributes work together to provide a far greater chance of escape and survival if the wearer finds themselves suddenly in the middle of a flash fire, an electric arc or some other unexpected thermal problem that might cause injury.
 In situations like these, fire-resistant clothing can be the difference between being severely injured or escaping unscathed.

 OSHA, the Occupational Safety and Health Administration, delineates specific guidelines.
-Any flame-resistant clothing required by a workplace will need to fall within these guidelines.
-OSHA stipulates any employee working in conditions where they may be exposed to flames, electric arcs or similar hazards must not wear clothing that “could increase the extent of injury.”
+Any fireproof clothing required by a workplace will need to fall within these guidelines.
+OSHA stipulates any employee working in conditions that might expose them to flames, electric arcs or similar hazards must not wear clothing that “could increase the extent of injury.”

-OSHA’s FR clothing requirements then go on to prohibit clothing made of rayon, nylon, polyester or acetate, unless the employer can prove they have been appropriately treated to withstand the conditions the employee may encounter during their work.
+OSHA’s FR clothing requirements then go on to prohibit clothing made of rayon, nylon, polyester or acetate, unless the employer can prove these fabrics have the appropriate treating to withstand the conditions the employee may encounter during their work.

 Who Needs to Wear Flame-Resistant Clothing?

-If an employee works in environments where heat, fire or electrical injuries are a real possibility, the odds are good they should be wearing flame-resistant clothing.
+If an employee works in environments where injury due to fire, heat or electrical mishaps are a real possibility, the odds are good they should be wearing flameproof clothing.
 OSHA’s guidelines dictate more specifically who should be wearing flame-resistant clothing.

-There are three broad categories of workers who should wear flame-resistant clothing for protection, based on the type of hazard the worker will be exposed to while completing their work.
+Three broad categories of workers should wear flameproof clothing for protection, based on the type of hazard the worker will encounter while completing their work.
 Here are the three primary hazards.

-- Electric arc: People who are exposed to this hazard include electricians, as well as certain utility workers and others.
+- Electric arc: People exposed to this hazard include electricians and utility workers, among others.